TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy_with_Kalman_filter.md

 ---
 ## Overview

-**Go2 Odometry** is an INRIA Paris GitLab project that implements a Kalman-based state estimation pipeline for the Unitree **Go2 quadruped robot**.
+**Go2 Odometry** is an INRIA Paris GitLab project that implements a Kalman-based state estimation pipeline for the Unitree **Go2 quadruped robot** : [Github Inria Paris Go2_odometry](https://github.com/inria-paris-robotics-lab/go2_odometry?tab=readme-ov-file)

 It provides robust **pose** and **velocity estimation** using an Invariant Extended Kalman Filter (InEKF) integrated with the robot’s onboard sensors.
 This guide explains, step by step, how to set up the complete environment required to run the Kalman filter and how to **visualize the Go2 robot in real time** using **RViz2**.